Last Updated on

-The upright vacuum is one of the most popular choices, and they do make pretty great additions to your cleaning schedule.
-They often have a lot more power than other forms of vacuum cleaner, meaning that their suction usually reaches right down to the roots of your carpet – perfect for homes with multiple pets.
-Many of them also have swivelling heads, making them easy to control and move around your home – taking the hard work out of vacuuming thick carpets.
+The upright vacuum is one of the most popular choices, and they do make pretty great additions to your cleaning schedule, not just for pet hair.
+In most cases they have a lot more power than other forms of vacuum cleaner, meaning that their suction usually reaches right down to the roots of your carpet – perfect for deep cleaning and homes with multiple pets.

 You also need to think about the type of floor you have and whether or not your vacuum has been designed to deal with it.
 Some vacuums are great at handling all floor types, while others are more suited to specific ones.

 Without doubt if you have a lot of hard floor and tiled surfaces, a model with a soft roller is a must, so models such as Dyson V range ( not all variations so do check) and the Shark models that come with Duoclean floor heads are my suggestions, like the Shark NZ801UKT featured in this guide.

 The good thing about the latter, is that models with Shark Duoclean floor heads as you may have of guessed has two rollers, a soft roller for hard floors and a powerful brush roller for carpets.

 Furthermore if your home has real mix of carpet and hard floor then one of these Shark models would certainly be my recommendation as unlike the Dyson V range for example you don't need to keep changing the head from soft to brush when your floor type changes.

 If you have lots of furnishing, rugs, stairs etc, you will want a model that comes ideally with a small pet attachment to tackle pet hair head on, but we have you covered there as all models featured in the best vacuum for pet hair guide ticks that box.